Skip to Main Content

 People incarcerated at Folsom State Prison and at Mule Creek State Prison apply to TOPSS after completing the CSU transfer requirements through community college.
 Applicants also must qualify for Federal financial aid by completing the FAFSA application process.

 Once admitted, they are official Sacramento State students and take four courses a semester.
-Classes are taught by Sacramento State faculty live inside one prison and are simulcast live to the other prison.
-In this way, the classroom is both in-person and virtual, and is made up of students in both prisons.
+Classes are taught by Sacramento State faculty live and are made up of students in both prisons.

-TOPSS students are earning their BA degree in Communication Studies.
+TOPSS students are earning their BA degree.
 TOPSS also offers the remainder of the courses the students need in order to complete their BA degrees.
 The typical time to degree for TOPSS students is a little more than two years.

-Students who parole or release from incarceration while in TOPSS (delete while in TOPSS) transition onto the Sacramento State campus, or on to another CSU, where they are assisted in their transition by Project Rebound at Sacramento State.
+Students who parole or release from incarceration transition onto the Sacramento State campus, or on to another CSU, where they are assisted in their transition by Project Rebound at Sacramento State.

 Benefits of Higher Education for Incarcerated People